June 2020 | Program Adjustments

 - Staff is working to extend the Raw Truth About Beef program to nutrition professionals throughout the state.
 Due to the cancellation of professional meetings, such as the Texas Academy of Nutrition and Dietetics annual conference, there will be many dietitians looking for opportunities to earn continuing education credits.
 The Raw Truth About Beef program is approved for 7 credit hours, making it an even more relevant resource as it can be completed virtually.

 - Staff is also in contact with dietetic internship directors and in the process of sending them the Raw Truth About Beef dietetic curriculum toolkit that was recently developed.
 From preliminary conversations, it appears that this will be extremely valuable to those programs as they are in the midst of shifting all education to a remote learning format.
-This could be extended even beyond Texas to a national level.
+This will be extended beyond Texas to a national level.

 - Most programs have been paused at the moment and the execution timing will be reevaluated as retail grocery stores begin to recover and establish a more normal pattern.